joaquin1115/aws-fullstack-web-app-tf/README.md

 ```

 * Follow the interactive prompts to enter the **IAM Role name** and **GitHub repository name**.
-* Run `cd -` to return to the root directory of the repository.
+* After exiting the interactive menu, run `cd -` to return to the root directory of the repository.

 ### Step 3: Deploy the Terraform Remote Backend